ryan-roemer/loose-bits/_posts/2011-12-09-sphinx-twitter-bootstrap-theme.md

 ## Brief Tour

-The Bootstrap Sphinx theme basically rolls up the site-wide / page-level table of contents, page navigation and search form into the main navigation top bar.
+The Bootstrap Sphinx theme basically rolls up the site-wide / page-level table of contents, page navigation, and search form into the main navigation top bar.

 ### Site Navigation